 "Holy Baptism is full initiation by water and the Holy Spirit into Christ's Body the Church.
 The bond which God establishes in baptism is indissoluble" (The Book of Common Prayer, p.
 298).

-St. George's celebrates baptism of adults and children on certain holy days every year at the 8:45 service, The Table, and the 11:15 service.
+St. George's celebrates baptism of adults and children on certain holy days every year.
 There are a limited number of slots at each service.
 All baptism dates currently available for scheduling can be reviewed on the Baptism Request Form.

 For the baptism of children, we ask that at least one parent should be a baptized, practicing Christian and a member of St. George’s Church.
 An active life in God's church is essential to Christian faith and discipleship for both the newly baptized and his or her family.